LunarG/gfxreconstruct/RAYTRACING_VULKAN.md

 1. Query for correct buffer sizes

-2. Create necessary buffers with correct sizes using rebind allocator
+2. Create new acceleration structure and necessary buffers with correct sizes using rebind allocator

-3. Replace parameters in the build command with the addresses of new buffers
+3. Replace parameters in the build command with the addresses of new buffers and the destination AS

+Any reference to the acceleration structures built originally - handles and device addresses -  needs to be replaced.

 #### Known issues
 It's not always possible to replace addresses properly.
 Device addresses can be set with MapMemory/FillMemoryCommand and used in shaders.